 - Since 2007, the average installed cost of both residential and commercial systems has decreased by about a third.

-The CSI was designed to do something remarkable: achieve scale and lower costs to make rooftop solar a real and growing part of No prescription viagra the state’s energy landscape.
+The CSI was designed to do something remarkable: achieve scale and lower costs to make rooftop solar a real and growing part of Viagra order cheap the state’s energy landscape.
 The program was designed to automatically reduce the incentive level in ten “steps” based on target amounts of solar capacity in each utility service territory.
 As the solar market grew and achieved new economies of scale, the incentive levels dropped predictably down these steps, from $2.50 per watt to zero.

 As indicated in yesterday’s report, the CSI is achieving those goals ahead of schedule.
 Residential incentives have dropped to zero for two of the three major utilities already, and demand shows no signs of slowing.
 We’ve seen especially strong adoption in low and middle income zip-codes in recent years, which is an exciting sign of the CSI’s success in making solar a mainstream option.

 That means solar is delivering energy bill savings, public health benefits and economic benefits for all Californians, including those who need them most.
 Let’s not forget that at last count, solar jobs in the state numbered more than 43,000.
-We want to extend a big thank you to the Best viagra prices California Legislature and Generic viagra tadalafil the CPUC for their vision and leadership in creating the CSI, a program that is working even better than planned!
+We want to extend a big thank you to the Canadian generic viagra California Legislature and Buy cipro online the CPUC for their vision and leadership in creating the CSI, a program that is working even better than planned!

 Now that California has built this new solar economy and the CSI is winding down, we must keep the way clear for continued growth — most urgently, that includes strong net metering rules & good local permitting practices.
 Let’s keep California shining – if you live in the Golden State, click here to urge your state reps to support continued solar progress!